hpi-dhc/xmen/README.md

 ## :wrench: Configuration and CLI

-xMEN provides a convenient command line interface to prepare entity linking pipelines by creating target dictionaries pre-computing indices.
+xMEN provides a convenient command line interface to prepare entity linking pipelines by creating target dictionaries and pre-computing indices to link to concepts in them.

 Run `xmen help` to get an overview of the available commands.